Joseph Beuys: World War II (1941–1945)

 Records state that Beuys remained conscious, was recovered by a German search commando, and that there were no Tatars in the village at the time.
 Beuys was brought to a military hospital where he stayed for three weeks, from 17 March to 7 April.
-It is consistent with Beuys' work that his biography would have been subject to his own reinterpretation; this particular story has served as a powerful origin myth for Beuys's artistic identity, and has provided an initial interpretive key to his use of unconventional materials, amongst which felt and fat were central.
+It is consistent with Beuys's work that his biography would have been subject to his own reinterpretation; this particular story has served as a powerful origin myth for Beuys's artistic identity, and has provided an initial interpretive key to his use of unconventional materials, amongst which felt and fat were central.

 Despite prior injuries, he was deployed to the Western Front in August 1944, assigned to a poorly-equipped and trained paratrooper unit.
 He received a gold Wound Badge for having been wounded in action over five times.
-On the day after the German unconditional surrender (8 May 1945), Beuys was taken prisoner in Cuxhaven and brought to a British internment camp from which he was released three months later, on the 5th of August.
+On the day after the German unconditional surrender (8 May 1945), Beuys was taken prisoner in Cuxhaven and brought to a British internment camp from which he was released three months later, on 5 August.
 He returned to his parents who had moved to a suburb of Kleve.